 Contact the doctor or nurse practitioner who referred you to the clinic if you have not had a period 8 weeks after the procedure.
-If you self referred, the Women's clinic can help you arrange an appointment.
+If you self-referred, the Lakeside Clinic can help you arrange an appointment.

 Follow up

 It's important to have a checkup about 2 weeks after the procedure to make sure the abortion worked and to see how you are doing.